sweattep/ancient_quotes/README.md

 >The sacrifices of God are a broken spirit.
 A broken and contrite heart, O God, you will not despise.

 >God, with his affliction, delivers the afflicted; and he gets their attention by pressing on them.

+>all the earth will be consumed by the fire of my jealousy